rbhogal/game-save-app/README.md

 ### Design

-* I forwent using Figma to design the app in order to maintain focus on js.
+* I forwent using Figma to design the app in order to maintain focus on JS.
 Instead I drew it out roughly on a sketchpad: [Image of Sketchpad]()
 * However for the app's design I took inpsiration from varous gaming-related websites such as [GOG.com](https://www.gog.com/) and [IGDB.com](https://www.igdb.com/games/the-legend-of-zelda-breath-of-the-wild) to name a few

 ### Planning